gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This finding illustrates the level of evolutionary adaptation operating at the level of molecules.
-While it is difficult to find any literature dissecting this particular $L+$ mutation, it is not difficult to imagine several different mechanisms by how it could be manifest.
+While it is difficult to find any literature dissecting this particular $L+$ mutation, it is not difficult to imagine several different mechanisms by which it could be manifest.
 One such explanation is that this $L+$ mutation is within a transcriptional regulator itself where a deficiency in the ability to respond to the presence of lactose (and decreasing glucose concentration) had been restored.
 Such